 By 2008, Food and Wine Magazine named the Colson Canyon Syrah “Top Syrah in America Over $20.”
 Two years later, Robert Parker gave the 2008 Anniversary Series Colson Canyon Syrah 99 points, and The Wine Spectator named the 2008 Colson Canyon Syrah #17 of its Top 100 Wines in the World.
 The 2007 Colson Canyon Syrah was ranked #22 the year before.
 Since then, the hit parade of high scores has never relented.

-The new 2020 Colson Canyon Vineyard Syrah release is absolutely drop dead gorgeous.
-There aren’t many if any Californian Big Reds that have three scores of 96 points or more attached to the wine, but here we are today… for as long as my 60 bottles last!
+But the new 2021 Colson Canyon Vineyard Syrah release is absolutely drop dead gorgeous and happens to be the highest rated in the history of The Wine Advocate.
+There aren’t many if any Californian Big Reds that have three scores of 95+ points or more, but there aren’t many wines like this, either.